Cleaning up the mess: how to approach KYC remediation

 Do you need to implement a Know Your Customer (KYC) remediation process to quickly bring your back book up to date?
-Or do you feel your existing processes are too slow, inadequate or costly?
+Are your existing processes slow, inadequate, or costly?

-Now that the big banks have such tight control, financial criminals are looking for softer targets, including small and medium sized financial services providers and legal and professional services firms.
-Businesses with limited resources for compliance programmes need a solution that speeds up their KYC processes without compromising the quality of due diligence .
-To minimise risk, you need control, visibility and transparency.
+Now that global banks have such tight control, financial criminals are looking for softer targets, including small and medium-sized financial services providers and FinTech firms.
+Businesses with limited resources for compliance programmes need a solution that speeds up their KYC processes without compromising the quality of due diligence.
+To minimize risk, you need control, visibility, and transparency.

 KYC remediation drivers

-Since the turn of the millenium, the pace of regulatory change has been staggering.
-This has left many firms with outdated customer files that no longer offer protection from risk.
-In some cases, this has led to wholesale derisking of customer segments simply because of the time and cost involved in remediating these files using current manual processes.
+Since the turn of the millennium, the pace of regulatory change has been staggering.
+Sanctions programmes are now increasingly used by governments to punish and motivate rogue nations to comply with commonly accepted international political norms.
+Sanctions programmes now also require the identification of majority owned subsidiaries, along with beneficial owners of sanctioned companies.
+This has left many firms with outdated customer files that no longer offer protection from compliance related risk.
+In some cases, this has led to wholesale de-risking of customer segments, simply because of the time and cost involved in remediating these files using current manual processes.
 In other cases, access to financial services has been interrupted while KYC files are remediated and brought back into line with regulatory requirements.

 Regulations driving the need for KYC remediation vary by region but will typically fall under the following categories: